 Providing students an orientation of massage as a profession and exploring their personal learning and communication styles.
 History and cultural relevancy of massage and bodywork will be explored.
-Quality of touch concepts, practicing proper body mechanics, self care, safe use of equipment and products, and client rapport techniques will be introduced.
-Proper draping, sanitation, hygiene and boundaries are reviewed.
+Equipment, supplies and familiarization with the clinic and classroom space, policy and flow will be covered to prepare students for a successful program.

 ANATOMY AND PHYSIOLOGY - BONES AND MUSCLES - 30 Hours

 Students will learn the descriptions and location of the bones and muscles of the body, understand joint types and functions, demonstrate an understanding of structure orientation (location in/on the body) and pass all quizzes and exams with a 70% or higher.
 Practical palpation and hands on muscle mapping will be integrated using a combination of cross-fiber friction and petrissage massage techniques with instructor review of anatomical structures.

 STRUCTURAL KINESIOLOGY - 40 Hours

 Build knowledge and competency of Structural Kinesiology while practicing the ability to palpate bony landmarks and locate/treat major muscle attachments using a variety of soft tissue techniques and joint mobilization.
 Written exams, practical exams and quizzes must be passed with a minimum of 70% or better.